Mayamariaruth/lohana/TESTING.md

 |:---:|:---|
 |&check;| Click on a product from Products page to get to Product Details page
 |&check;| The page contains all details, price, image, name, introduction, category tag and description
-|&check;| Can select quantity between 1-99 of product to add to shopping bag
+|&check;| Can only select quantity between 1-99 of product to add to shopping bag
 |&check;| Error displays if value is incorrect
+|&check;| Quantity buttons disable at min/max value
 |&check;| Add to bag button adds product to the shopping bag
 |&check;| Success message displays shopping bag summary with added products and details
 |&check;| Continue Shopping button directs back to Products page